yzslab/gaussian-splatting-lightning/README.md

 #### Usage

-* <a href="https://github.com/NVlabs/tiny-cuda-nn">tiny-cuda-nn</a> is required:
+* <a href="https://github.com/NVlabs/tiny-cuda-nn">tiny-cuda-nn</a> is required
 ```bash
 pip install git+https://github.com/NVlabs/tiny-cuda-nn/#subdirectory=bindings/torch
 ```
 * Preparing dataset

 Download PhotoTourism dataset from <a href="https://www.cs.ubc.ca/~kmyi/imw2020/data.html">here</a> and split file from the "Additional links" <a href="https://nerf-w.github.io/">here</a>.
-The split file should be place at the same path as the `dense` directory of the PhotoTourism dataset, e.g.:
+The split file should be placed at the same path as the `dense` directory of the PhotoTourism dataset, e.g.:
 ```bash
 ├──brandenburg_gate
   ├── dense  # colmap database